 - Enforce Authentication: Enable to require users from this location to authenticate to the service.
 To learn more, see Provisioning and Authenticating Users.

-- If you want to use existing IP-to-user mapping (acquired from the surrogate IP) to authenticate users sending traffic from known browsers, enable Enforce Surrogate IP for Known Browsers.
+- If you want to use the existing IP address-to-user mapping (acquired from the surrogate IP) to authenticate users sending traffic from known browsers, enable Enforce Surrogate IP for Known Browsers.

 With this feature enabled, the Zscaler service uses existing IP-to-user mapping for authentication even if users go to sites that support cookies.
-This allows the service to authenticate without requiring the browser to complete HTTP redirects for every transaction, ensuring performance even for users who connect, for example, over high-latency satellite links.
+This allows the service to authenticate without requiring the browser to complete HTTP redirects for every transaction, ensuring performance for users who connect over high-latency satellite links, for example.
 If the feature is disabled, the service authenticates users on browsers with cookies or other configured authentication mechanisms.

-Refresh time for the revalidation of IP surrogacy must be smaller than the DHCP lease time.
-Otherwise the wrong user policies might be applied.
+The refresh time for the revalidation of IP surrogacy must be shorter than the DHCP lease time, otherwise the wrong user policies might be applied.
 Also, Zscaler recommends setting the Refresh Time for re-validation of Surrogacy to a time period shorter than what you specified for Idle Time to Disassociation.

 - Enforce Firewall Control: Select to enable the service's firewall controls.